TomerFi/alexa_skill_ask_my_pc/README.md

 Now we need to map a pattern to our servlet, I know we didn't actually did the servlet part yet, so this maybe a little bit out of the blue, but bare with me.</br>
 We need to create a servlet reference for tomcat and map a url pattern to it.</br>
 Our servlet will eventually be *askmypc.AskMyPcServlet*, while *askmypc* as the package name and *AskMyPcServlet* as our servlet class name.
 And give our servlet a name, the name can be what ever you want.
 For now, the name will be *AskMyPc*.</br>
 After referencing our servelt, we need to map our desired url pattern to it.
 Again, the url pattern can be what ever you want.
-For now, our url pattern will be */askmypc*.
+For now, our url pattern will be */askmypc*.</br>

+Go to your tomcat folder, and open the subfolder webapps, ROOT, WEB-INF.
+Open the file *web.xml* and find the tag *web-app*.</br>
+Inside the *web-app* tag add the content from the file [*servlet_mapping.xml*](servlet_mapping.xml) I've added to this project.</br>
+If you want to change the url pattern before coping the content, you can, just write down your selected pattern for later use.

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel